 Some even add ground coconut with green chilies.
-I naturally wanted to go with the different one from what I am used.
-We too have Mudda Pappu, which is plain boiled toor dal, seasoned with salt and served with ghee.
-Sometimes we temper, sometime leave it as such.
+I naturally wanted to go with the different one from what I am used to.
+We too have Mudda Pappu, which is plain boiled toor dal, seasoned with salt, and served with ghee.
+Sometimes we temper, sometimes leave it as such.
 I welcome the similarities and wanted to make it different too.

 The dal was very delicious and one can make this for a regular meal as well

-This is part of my Onam Sadya I prepared for Mega BM for Indian States
+This is part of my Onam Sadya I prepared for Mega BM for the Indian States